tanghaibao/goatools/README.rst

 * the GOslim file to be used (e.g. ``goslim_generic.obo`` or any other GOslim file)

-The script either maps one GO term to it's GOslim terms, or protein products with multiple associations to all it's GOslim terms.
+The script either maps one GO term to its GOslim terms, or protein products with multiple associations to all its GOslim terms.

 To determine the GOslim terms for a single GO term, you can use the following command::